History of Woolley Edge services

 The formulas required that a service area be built here, but the traffic levels were forecast to be low.
 Woolley Edge was the most suitable site available, but it still had unstable coal seams running beneath it and a tunnel ventilation shaft to contend with.

 As a result, no footbridge would be permitted between the two facilities, claiming it would be too difficult to build.
-Applicants were told the services would be connected to the local road network because it would be too difficult.
+Applicants were told the services wouldn't be connected to the local road network because it would be too difficult.
 These factors made the site even less attractive.

 In 1966, interested developers were invited to submit their applications to build Woolley Edge, but nobody replied.
 As a result, in 1967 the site was split in to two contracts, northbound and southbound, and applicants were controversially allowed to sell only one brand of fuel and to use temporary buildings for the first 10 years.